 I've only experienced true runner's high on a few occasions.
-After about ten to fifteen minutes I get very comfortable and feel I'm running with ease and go on for much longer time.
-Over the years I've varied my running schedule -- except thirty minute, four times a week -- from lunch hour to evenings to mornings.
+After about ten to fifteen minutes I get very comfortable and feel I'm running with ease and could go on for a much longer time.
+Over the years I've varied my running schedule -- except thirty minute, five times a week -- from lunch hour to evenings to mornings.
 Now, that I'm retired, I run mostly in the mornings, after I get up without an alarm clock and have performed some tasks; it's my job to feed the goats and sometimes the small pets.
 I take four weeks off per year' at three month intervals, from running to let my body regenerate and heal.
 Even if I didn't run my body needs extensive help.

 Here is a list of what I get out of running:

 When I had my heart attack, one of the attending cardiologists told me that my blocked artery would likely have been worse and would have probably occurred ten or fifteen years earlier had I not exercised.
 My recuperation was likely quicker because of the relative good shape I was in.
 It only took me a couple of weeks before I was running twenty minutes a few times per week while I was attending the cardiac rehab clinic.
 When I finished the rehab program, I was back to thirty minute runs four times a week.
 While I was attending the cardiac rehab program they had me doing upper body workouts with weights.
 I have since joined a gym to continue these and add a few routines to my workout.
 I spend two days a week on my arm and chest muscles and two days on my legs and mid-sections; I now have a three pack abdominal.